onflow/flow-go/pkg/language/docs/language.md

 The return type, if any, is separated from the parameters by a colon (`:`).
 The function code needs to be enclosed in opening and closing braces.

-Each parameter needs to have a label, the name that a function call needs to use to provide an argument value for the parameter.
+Each parameter needs to have a name, the name that is used within the function.
+An additional argument label can be provided to require function calls to use the label to provide an argument value for the parameter.
 Argument labels precede the parameter name.
 The special argument label `_` indicates that a function call can omit the argument label.
 If no `_` argument label is provided, the function call must use the parameter name.